ebb-earl-co/tidal-wave/README.md

 │ --loglevel                   [DEBUG|INFO|WARNING|ERROR|CRITICAL]      [default: INFO]                                                                                                                                             │
 │ --include-eps-singles                                                 No-op unless passing TIDAL artist.
 Whether to include artist's EPs and singles with albums                                                                  │
 │ --no-extra-files                                                      Whether to not even attempt to retrieve artist bio, artist image, album review, or playlist m3u8                                                            │
+│ --no-flatten                                                          Whether to treat playlists or mixes as a list of tracks/videos and, as such, retrieve them independently                                                    │
 │ --install-completion                                                  Install completion for the current shell.                                                                                                                   │
 │ --show-completion                                                     Show completion for the current shell, to copy it or customize the installation.                                                                            │
 │ --help                                                                Show this message and exit.                                                                                                                                 │